-Upon successful Project completion, the Applicant shall request that PRDOH disburse the retained amount via a Final PPR.

-Applicants must include the following documentation with the Final PPR to be evaluated by the Program for compliance with applicable requirements:
+Upon successful Project completion, the Applicant, authorized representative, or selected REIC can submit a Final PPR, which must include the following documentation to be evaluated by the Program for compliance with applicable requirements:

-- The as-built drawings for the installed System, duly executed and stamped by the System's designer; - A Lead Safe Work Practices Screening Form for the Project, if applicable;

-- Photographic evidence of the installed System, which must show the PVS and/or BSS's location, total count and nameplate capacity, and any other System component's location and total count. - The Commissioning Report for the installed System; - The Photovoltaic System Certificate for the installed System prepared by the Certified Renewable Electrical Systems Installer; - Evidence of submission of an Interconnection Request for the System to the local Power Grid Operator.
-Properties not connected to the electric power distribution system that are completely off-the-grid will be exempt from complying with this requirement; - A copy of the System warranties package, provided to the Applicant by the Program-approved REIC; - The Compliance with Project Eligibility Certification Form duly executed by the Project's Certified Renewable Electrical Systems Installer; - The Acknowledgement of Operations and Maintenance Training Form duly executed by the Applicant and the Project's Certified Renewable Electrical Systems Installer; - The Designated Inspector's final report, if the Project requires a construction permit; - Construction permit closeout, if the Project requires a construction permit; and - Any other document required by PRDOH or the Grant Agreement.
+- REIC invoice for work performed during the period; - Cost Breakdown/Progress Payment Report; - Applicant's approval of work performed; - The as-built drawings for the installed System, duly executed and stamped by the System's designer; - A Lead Safe Work Practices Screening Form for the Project, if applicable; - Evidence of compliance with mitigation measures identified in the approved Environmental Review Record (ERR), as applicable; - Photographic evidence of the installed System, which must show the PVS and/or BSS's location, total count and nameplate capacity, and any other System component's location and total count. - The Commissioning Report for the installed System; - The Photovoltaic System Certificate for the installed System prepared by the Certified Renewable Electrical Systems Installer; - Evidence of submission of an Interconnection Request for the System to the local Power Grid Operator.
+Properties not connected to the electric power distribution system that are completely off-the-grid will be exempt from complying with this requirement; - A copy of the System warranties package, provided to the Applicant by the Program-approved REIC;